Canva Review (2023) — All the Pros and Cons

 Clips can either be imported to the uploads section, or you can add them to your video timeline using Canva’s extensive library of stock videos (which you’ll find in its ‘Elements’ section).
 Alternatively, you can use your webcam to record video directly into Canva.

-The clips themselves can be tweaked —for example, you can crop, flip or animate them.
-We did find however that when we added animations to videos, they did not always export successfully; there may be a bug to address here.
+The clips themselves can be manipulated in various ways — for example, you can crop, flip or animate them.
+However, during my tests, I found that when I added animations to videos in Canva, they did not always export successfully — there may be a bug to address here.

 Using the video background removal tool in Canva